 Walk-in campsites are exactly what they sound like – you walk to that site.
 Most walk-in sites aren’t far from the parking area, but your car isn’t parked right at the site.
 You still have access to the bathrooms and other facilities at these sites, too (you just have to walk a little further).
 These sites are awesome in that they are also a bit away from the hustle and bustle of other campers, but not too far away from the action.

 There are also backcountry campsites, which require a longer hike with your gear than the walk-in sites, and there are no facilities of any kind – no bathrooms, outhouses, water, or electricity.
 You get a fire ring, and a spot for your tent!
 But you are truly out in the wilderness and enjoying nature.

-And if you’re lucky enough to have a RV – they’ve got plenty of sites for you guys too!
-So many RV sites are available at Georgia State Parks – no matter the size of your rig.
+And if you’re lucky enough to have an RV – they’ve got plenty of sites for you guys too!
+So many RV sites are available at Georgia State Parks and beyond – no matter the size of your rig.
 Depending on the park, there are usually both back-in and pull-through sites available.

 There are also options for large groups – think Girl Scout and Boy Scout troops.
-A lot of the Georgia State Parks have special group campsites that can accommodate dozens of campers.
+Many Georgia State Parks have special group campsites that accommodate dozens of campers.
 This is an awesome way to keep all of your campers together.
 I still remember camping with a group of family friends at the pioneer group camp at FDR State Park when I was a teenager – it was truly one of my best camping experiences ever.

 One of the neatest things about Georgia State Parks, is the very unique sleeping accommodations they offer.
 Whether you’re an experienced camper who wants to try something new, or an adventurer looking for that next exciting experience, Georgia State Parks have something you’ll love.